offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 A mass spectrometer is a device that breaks and bins molecules by their mass-to-charge ratio: Given a sample of molecules, the device randomly fragment_NORMs each molecule in the sample (forming ions), then bins each ion by its mass-to-charge ratio (`{kt} \frac{m}{z}`).

-The device outputs a plot of intensities, where the...
+The device outputs a plot of intensities called a spectrum.
+The spectrum's ...

  * x-axis is the mass-to-charge ratio.
  * y-axis is the intensity of that mass-to-charge ratio (how much more / less did that mass-to-charge show compared to the others).